isomerpages/mlaw-corp/_covid19/11-B-part8-faq-b.md

 A tenant of non-residential property may be granted a rent-free period to carry out renovation or fitting out works.
 Such a tenant may have lost the benefit of the rent-free period if its contractors were unable to carry out or complete the renovation or fitting out works under a separate construction contract due to the COVID-19 situation.
 The tenant may apply for relief under Part 8 in respect of the rent-free period that it was unable to utilise.

+Click [here](/files/Rent-free-period.pdf) for a summary of the relief in this situation.

 Part 8 also applies to the situations below.
 Further details may be found in the FAQs that are linked below:
 * [Situation A – Where a person who rented goods used for construction work is or will be liable for additional rental expenses](/covid19-relief/part8faq-situation-A)
 * [Situation C – Where a lessor or licensor (i.e., a landlord) of non-residential property is unable to deliver possession by the date stated in the lease or licence agreement](/covid19-relief/part8faq-situation-C)